Frequently Asked Questions

 Where/when will the pageant be held?

-The activities and competitions of the Miss Indigenous Canada Pageant will be held on Six Nations of the Grand River, Ontario from July 23rd-26th 2025.
-The program will begin Wednesday evening and conclude after finals on Saturday night.
+The activities and competitions of the Miss Indigenous Canada Pageant will be held on Six Nations of the Grand River, Ontario from July 20th-24th 2026.
+The program will begin Monday evening and conclude after finals on Friday night.
 A detailed itinerary will be provided prior to arrival.

-Pageant weekend is a fun filled, retreat-style event that includes workshops, activities, guest speakers, museum tours, rehearsals, and the final pageant.
-Contestants will have the opportunity to make friends, share about themselves, their cultures, their communities, and learn from others.
+Pageant week is a fun filled, retreat-style event that includes workshops, activities, guest speakers, museum tours, formal dinners, opportunities for bonding, rehearsals, and the final pageant.
+Contestants will have the chance to make friends, share about themselves, their cultures, their communities, and learn from others.

 How do I apply?

 Visit the “Apply Now” page, and fill out your information.
 You will receive an email with further instructions on completing a detailed application.
-Once your application is accepted, you will have a virtual meeting with a member of the Miss Indigenous Canada committee and the opportunity to ask any questions you may have.
+Once your application is accepted, you will have the chance to attend a virtual training session with a member of the Miss Indigenous Canada committee and the opportunity to ask any questions you may have.

 Do I need to have pageant experience?